esase/tiny-skeleton/docs/index.rst

             $configsArray
         );

-Services definition are stored in `config files`:
+Services definitions are stored in `config files`:

 .. code-block:: php